Thecgroupstudio/cgroup-vsl-funnel/email-marketing-checklist.md

 After working with hundreds of executives across industries, I've discovered that executive presence isn't something you're born with—it's a skill that can be developed through the right training and environment.

-In my upcoming Executive Presence Immersion at ALILA Resort NAPA VALLEY, I'll be sharing the exact framework I've used to help leaders:
+In my upcoming Executive Presence Immersion at ALILA Resort NAPA VALLEY (July 20-23, 2025), I'll be sharing the exact framework I've used to help leaders:

 • Enhance their leadership communication skills
 • Approach high-stakes presentations and negotiations with greater confidence